ranxm2/mutilomics_22q/README.md

 # Introduction to 22q11.2 deletion syndrome

-22q11.2 deletion syndrome (22q11.2DS) is the most common copy number variant (CNV) - associated syndrome, caused by the deletion of a small segment of chromosome 22.

 > 22q11.2 deletion syndrome (22q11.2DS) is the most common chromosomal microdeletion disorder, estimated to result mainly from de novo non-homologous meiotic recombination events occurring in approximately 1 in every 1,000 fetuses.
->
 >
 ![22q region gene](./images/22q_intro.png)